Wikia/react-common/docs/CONTRIBUTION.md

 After PR is merged into `master` branch create new release.
 You should use [SemVer](http://semver.org/) using one of the following commands.

 The script will automatically pull newest `master` branch, build the documentation, create new release version in the `package.json`, create GitHub tag and push this tag to GitHub.
+After pushing the new tag it will publish the package to artifactory.

 ### Usual release; bugfixes, no new features and no breaking changes